 “They’ve just always been there for all of the big things in my life and also through the ups and downs,” O’Hara said Friday.
 “They’ve just always supported me and reminded me that if things are going poorly, they’re not always going to go poorly and cheered me up along the way.
 And celebrated with me, that’s for sure.”

 This day was the perfect culmination for O’Hara: She has been an astronaut-in-training nearly her entire life.
-For as long as she can remember, certainly since a second-grade project delivered tomato plant seeds to JSC to be flown in space, she’s wanted to be an astronaut.
+For as long as she can remember, certainly since a second-grade project grew tomato plants from seeds that had flown in space, she’s wanted to be an astronaut.

 When she visited Purdue, considering the School of Aeronautics and Astronautics for graduate school after receiving a bachelor’s from the University of Kansas, she still was resolved.
 She told a professor the first day she met him she would become an astronaut.

 There wasn’t a trace of arrogance in the statement, AAE Professor William Anderson said.
 It was simply fact: She would accomplish the goal.